Teacher, event planner, occasional actor (stage and film), writer/producer/director, one-time stunt zombie, full-time

 I'm also a senior programming department head for a giant annual nerd party called MAGFest (the Music and Gaming Festival).
 We have 20,000 people descend on a convention center in National Harbor, MD every January to spend four straight days playing games, listening to music, and generally boogeying down.
 It's a hoot.

 I'm a committee chair for the DC Sakura Matsuri (the big Cherry Blossom Festival), and work as a stage manager for one of the main concert stages on the day of the event.
 Japan is incredible, and this is how I get to learn about it for free.

 Hmm... what else?
 I dunno, always reading something, learning something...
-I think minds are like sharks: they have to keep moving or they die, you know?
+Minds are like sharks: they have to keep moving or they die.

 Oh, and I'm learning Russian with a wonderful teacher in St. Petersburg whom I skype with about six hours a week (she teaches English for her day job, so I help her out with that in exchange).
 Haven't been at it very long but certain things are beginning to get easier, which is an encouraging sign.